uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 - a patch must provide a clear description of what changed, why it was changed, and the necessary context of how it is or will be used
 - patches must be submitted individually for review

-In addition to formally defining the rules, we have built [git-ps][], an OSS Git command line extension to facilitate making this workflow and methodology even easier to use.
+In addition to formally defining the rules, we have built [git-ps-rs][], an OSS Git command line extension to facilitate making this workflow and methodology even easier to use.

 ## Getting the Feel for It